Get the Best Home Insurance Quote for 2023

 Good to know

 In Canada, the terms “home insurance” and “home and property insurance” refer to several different types of insurance.
 These include homeowners insurance, tenant insurance and condo insurance.
 In essence, all three cover one’s residence.
-As the nature of these residences is different, so is what they cover.
+As the nature of these residences is slightly different, so is what they cover.
 All of them protect you and your residence.
 To illustrate this, see the table below:

 |Type of home insurance||Personal liability||Possessions covered||Theft covered||Damage to the interior||Damage to the exterior|